-Whether you are located and operating from inside the U.S. and especially, if you are operating a business from outside the U.S., have all the information on which state is best for your business to incorporate is critical.
+Whether you are located and operating from inside the U.S. and especially, if you are running a business from outside the U.S., have all the information on which state is best for your business to incorporate is critical.
 The simple approach, if living in the U.S., may very well be to incorporate in your home state, but that may not always be the best answer for everyone.

 Keep in mind, NCP does incorporate in all 50 states.
 If you have a higher tolerance for risk, you may want to consider incorporating in your home state.
 Either way, NCP can help you form your company and protect your assets.